epogrebnyak/ru-cities/README.md

 # ru-cities

-1117 Russian cities, with population estimates (as of 2020-01-01) and city center geographic coordinates.
+1117 Russian cities with population estimates (as of January 1, 2020) and geographic coordinates.

 ## Files and columns